 I decided it was time for a change, and over the next year I made space for myself.
 I took time to get to know me and I started listening and trusting my gut more.
 For the first time in my life I started to peel back the layers and understand and love who I am, and who I wanted to be.
 I was in a different place, mind, body and soul, and little did I know it was just the beginning.

 While staring at myself in the mirror in September 2017, I remember experiencing this moment of inspiration and excitement.
 I knew I wanted to start a conversation and create a way to connect with others who had similar stories and experiences.
 I wanted to build a community and a space to share personal stories, explore our joy, and learn and grow through stepping into our vulnerability, courage, and reconnecting to our authentic voice.
 That night it clicked – why not start a podcast?
 I took out my journal and started sketching out my idea.
-The next thing I knew, “Seek The Joy Podcast”
+The next thing I knew, “Seek The Joy Podcast” was born.

 The more I think about it, the show was really born out of my desire to create deeper connections and be part of something much bigger than me.
 I love podcasts and I listen to about 8-10 different shows pretty religiously every week.
 When you combine that with my love for learning about people through listening to their stories, connecting through podcasting felt like a no brainer.